-Federal Judge nixes Ohio’s quest at early redistricting data
+Federal judge nixes Ohio’s push for early redistricting data

 U.S. District Judge Thomas Rose in Dayton, Ohio, rejected the state’s request for a preliminary injunction that would have forced the Census Bureau to release the redistricting data by March 31.

 Ohio filed its lawsuit last month after the Census Bureau said the redistricting data wouldn’t be available until September, months after the redistricting deadlines for many states.
-The lawsuit said the delay will undermine Ohio’s process of redrawing districts, posing the first challenge to the bureau’s revised deadline on the redistricting data.
+Posing the first challenge to the bureau’s revised deadline on redistricting data, the lawsuit said the delay will undermine Ohio’s process of redrawing districts.
 Alabama also has filed a lawsuit over the changed deadline.

 The bureau has since said the data will be available in an older format in August.

-In dismissing the lawsuit, the judge said that there was nothing that could be done to fix Ohio’s redistricting quandary since it was impossible for the Census Bureau to meet the March 31 deadline.
+In dismissing the lawsuit, the judge said that there was nothing that could be done to fix Ohio’s redistricting quandary since it was impossible for the Census Bureau to meet the legally mandated March 31 deadline.
 Bureau officials said last month that they needed more time because of operational delays caused by the coronavirus pandemic.

 In order to draw congressional districts, Ohio needs to know how many congressional seats it will get when the apportionment numbers are released and that data aren’t being released until next month, Rose said.